omkarkulkarni2704/GIPHY-Search/README.md

 Note: You need to refresh the page to search for the next GIF once you have done searching for it.

-# GIFs Everywhere, for Everyone!

-# Thank you!

 ![Screenshot (41)](https://github.com/omkarkulkarni2704/GIPHY-Search/assets/89896505/bf699e13-9ffd-4324-ac29-152fb5962b92)